 Skip advert

 Advertisement - Article continues below

-All will ride on the brand-new, bespoke VAN.EA platform, and feature a bespoke construction that’s designed to get the most out of an all-electric platform.
-This includes a range of cutting-edge technical capability drawn from Merc’s advances in passenger electric cars, including an 800V electrical system, which could facilitate up to 320kW fast charging, as well as high-end suspension and chassis technology.
+We already know the VAN.EA platform will have a bespoke construction that’s designed to get the most out of an all-electric platform.
+This includes a range of cutting-edge technical capability drawn from Merc’s advances in passenger electric cars, including an 800V electrical system – which could allow for up to 320kW fast charging – as well as high-end suspension and chassis technology.

+Skip advert